samche42/ShiftScan/README.md

 **Note: You can use the ```-h``` flag to list these options in the command line.

 The processing of data can take some time depending on the number of plates included in the analysis.
-At the time of testing, using 6 processors on a standard MacBook Pro, it took ~1 hour to analyze one hundred 384-well plates.
+If you're using 4 CPUs, processing 100 plates (384-well) takes around 7 minutes.
+Please see the associated manuscript for additional details on performance.

 Once complete, 4 files would have been generated in the specified output directory:
  - "Final_curves.txt" includes all coordinates for original and cleaned/sliced curves